 - Children are free to walk between the Prep classrooms, choosing activities to explore and complete.

 - At the end of each session, children are asked to write about their experiences.

 - Writing is first modelled by the teacher.
 Children will then write independently in their books.

 - Writing through experience helps develop and improve writing skills.

 As students move through Grades 1 and 2, our main learning goals are to promote independent learning and encourage individual responsibility.

 In order to build independence and confidence, Grades 1 and 2 students are expected to take part in regular school routines.
 Students are engaged in small group and class activities to aid in developing positive social relationships in order to achieve goals collaboratively.
 They make mistakes and learn from them; experience opportunities to solve conflicts for themselves; and develop problem-solving skills to become independent and, most importantly, resilient.
-Students are encouraged to demonstrate the school values – honesty, responsibility, curiosity, respect and confidence – in all aspects of their learning.
+Students are encouraged to demonstrate the school values – kindness, responsibility, and persistence – in all aspects of their learning.

 Parents can assist in encouraging student independence by following the motto ‘Never do for children what they can do for themselves!’.
 Such activities can include:

 - packing and unpacking their own school bags;

 - returning and changing home readers every day;